Multi-Agent Contracts: Preliminaries

-To analyze linear contracts, we therefore consider the (pure) Nash equilibria of the induced game among the agents.
-We capture Nash equilibria through the following definition.
-We say that a linear contract $\alpha$ incentivizes a set of agents $S \subseteq \agents$ to exert effort if
+Each contract $t$ induces a game among the agents, and we are interested in the (pure) Nash equilibria of that game.
+Formally, we say that contract $t$ \emph{incentivizes} the set of agents $S \subseteq A$ to exert effort if

-Since equilibria will generally not be unique, we will think of contracts as consisting of a vector $\alpha$ and a set $S$ that is icentivized by $\alpha$ which should exert effort.
+In general games, pure Nash equilibria need not exist.
+However, in follow-up work, \citet{VuongDPP23,DuettingEFK25} showed that for each linear contract $\alpha$, the induced game is a potential game, and hence every $\alpha$ admits at least one pure Nash equilibrium.

+In the binary-action binary-outcome setting that we consider here, we show a much stronger property, namely that each non-redundant set of agents (i.e., sets of agents that do not contain agents with zero marginal contribution but positive cost) can be incentivized.
+Moreover, the optimal contract to incentivize any such set is a linear contract.

+\begin{proposition} (a) A set of agents $S \subseteq \agents$ can be incentivized by some contract if and only if no agent $i \in S$ simultaneously has $f(i \mid S \setminus \{i\}) = 0$ and $c_i > 0$.
+If a set of agents $S \subseteq \agents$ can be incentivized by some contract then it can also be incentivized by a linear contract. (b) Among all contracts that incentivize set $S \subseteq \agents$ the one that maximizes the principal's utility is the following linear contract: